joeyshipley/AngularRefresher/README.md

 ### GETTING STARTED

-This exercise was done using VS2017, ReSharper, TypeScript, & SCSS.
+- Setup Visual Studio to support: TypeScript, SCSS, & ReSharper.
 - Clone the repo
 - Load the solution in VS
 - Resharper > Run All Tests